-Experiments 2 and 3 used two concentrations of zeaxanthin treatments: low (0.114mg/mL) and high (0.286mg/mL).
+Experiments 2 and 3 used two concentrations of zeaxanthin treatments (ZX): low (0.114mg/mL) and high (0.286mg/mL).
 Four zeaxanthin gel capsules (4mg each) were cut open using sterile scissors.
 The contents were added to a 50mL tube, and the gel capsule outer shells were discarded.
 5mL of DMEM media and 2mL of 200 proof ethanol were added to the 50mL tube, which made a concentration of 2.286mg zeaxanthin/mL.
 The tube was mixed thoroughly.
-The solution was drawn up into a syringe and pushed through a sterile single use filter unit into another 50mL tube.
+The solution was drawn up into a syringe and pushed through a sterile individual use filter unit into another 50mL tube.
 2mL of the 2.286mg/mL solution were added to one 50mL and 38mL of media was added to the tube for the low treatment concentration of 0.114mg zeaxanthin/mL.
 5mL of the 2.286mg/mL solution were added to a 50mL and 35mL of media was added to the tube for the high treatment concentration of 0.286mg zeaxanthin/mL.

-Experiments 4, 5, and 6 used two concentrations of zeaxanthin treatments: low (0.01mg/mL) and high (0.01mg/mL).
+Experiments 4, 5, and 6 used two concentrations of ZX: low (0.01mg/mL) and high (0.01mg/mL).
 For the low concentration solution, one gel capsule (4mg) of zeaxanthin was cut open using sterile scissors.
 The contents were added to a 50mL tube, and the gel capsule outer shell was discarded.
 20 mL of ethanol were added to the tube and the solution was mixed thoroughly using a pipette for a solution concentration of 0.2mg/mL.
-50μL were added to the treated cells in the specified wells for a solution concentration of 0.01mg/mL.
+50μ L were added to the treated cells in the specified wells for a solution concentration of 0.01mg/mL.
 For the high concentration treatment, four gel capsules (4mg each) of zeaxanthin were cut open using sterile scissors.
 The contents were added to a 50mL tube, and the gel capsule outer shells were discarded.
 16 mL of ethanol were added to the tube and the solution was mixed thoroughly using a pipette for a solution concentration of 1 mg/mL.
-50μL were added to the treated cells in the specified wells for a solution concentration of 0.05mg/mL.
+50μ L were added to the treated cells in the specified wells for a solution a solution of 1 mg/mL.
+50μ L were added to the treated cells in the specified wells for a solution concentration of 0.05mg/mL.